szellmann/anari-superbuild/README.md

 ### CMake options:

+`BUILD_LATEST`: (default: off) if set, the latest unstable branches will be used.
+This, e.g., is the behavior for CI nightly builds; otherwise a (known) stable configuration will be used.

 ANARI SDK:
 - `BUILD_ANARI_SDK`: "Build ANARK-SDK or use one in existing environment?"
 - `BUILD_HELIDE` "Build helide device along with SDK"